 Novamont is now part of Versalis (Eni) and operates as a group comprising five production sites (four in Italy and one in Estonia),four research centres and three technology hubs covering a wide range of expertise, from laboratory-scale experimentation to advanced pilot plants.
 We also have commercial offices in Germany, France, Spain and the United States, as well as a distribution network spanning more than 40 countries.
 Over the years, Novamont has industrialised thirteen proprietary technologies, four of which are unique, creating bioplastics and bioproducts through a multidisciplinary approach combining bioplastics, biotechnology, agronomy, organic chemistry and product ecology.

-ROLE IN BIOPACKMAN
+ROLE IN BioPackMan:

 As part of the project, Novamont will be responsible for synthesizing and characterizing the targeted copolymers, as well as collaborating on the on the realization and compatibilization of biodegradable polymer blends developed within the project.
 The final applications of Novamont’s biopolyesters and related formulations will include flexible food-contact packaging, designed using biodegradable and recyclable biopolyesters and PHAs.